 The purpose of your trip and how frequently you visit the Schengen Area will determine the type of entry visa/permit you'll receive.

-The different types of entry visas should not be confused with the total amount of Schengen States you're allowed to visit.
+The different types of Schengen visas should not be confused with the total amount of Schengen States you're allowed to visit.
 You'll find a "Valid for:" within your Schengen Visa sticker.
 This indicates the Schengen States you're allowed to visit.

 Frequent travelers who have received multiple double-entry visas before will be eligible to obtain a multiple-entry visa.